studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 She nodded.

 Zhao placed the broken teapot on a table.
 “I think the change has arrived,” he said.
 “Last night I had a curious dream.
 I dreamed that all the windows burst open and a strange dark wind flew into my house.
-It flew through the rooms, picked up my belongings, and carried them all outside--even the bed from under me.
+It flew through the rooms, picked up my belongings, and carried them all outside—even the bed from under me.
 It arranged them in little rows, and teetering stacks, and funny combinations.
 Then a bell began to ring, and everything collapsed and tumbled into a pile and the dark wind vanished and it was quiet again.”

 Madame Alouette leaned over and picked up an apron from the floor.